Last Updated on February 6, 2026 by Emma Fajcz | Published: February 28, 2020

 The Lisbon airport is a 30-minute metro ride from the city center.
-So is it worth going into Lisbon on a layover?
-The short answer is absolutely!
+Is it worth going into Lisbon on a layover?
+The short answer is absolutely yes, but you have to do a little planning.
+Making the most of a layover in Lisbon means you’ll have to prioritize your sightseeing.
+Here’s 5 ways you can visit Lisbon on a tight layover.

 By metro, the airport is three stops away from the Oriente station (less than 10 minutes).
 The eastern side of Lisbon, once an industrial wasteland, became the site of the Expo 1998.
 And although the international fair ended more than 20 years ago, that’s what a lot of the locals still call it.
 But officially, the name of this urban park full of contemporary architecture is Parque das Nações.